cbpspratap/SQLTraining/Lecture 1/Readme.md

   - The MySQL Database Server is very fast, reliable, scalable, and easy to use.
   - MySQL Server works in client/server or embedded systems.

-Now that we know some basics about SQL, its time we setup MySQL environment in our local machine/laptop.
+Now that we know some basics about SQL, its time we setup MySQL environment in our local machine/laptop/personal computer.

 # Set-Up MySQL in your Local environment
 Please refer to the below link which will download a PPt with detailed instruction on how to setup MySQL in your personal computer.